snappi/snappi.github.io/_docs/services/02_creating.md

 ```

 Once the wizard is complete, the CLI will place the generated `snappi-service.json` file into the directory in which
 the command was kicked off.
+After that, you're ready to [specify which services your new one is dependent upon](/services/dependencies).